lucasdevries/object-NEAT/logbook.md

 ## Log book
+# Monday, April 16
+* Changed the sobel filter: Using a larger stride (3), pooling is not needed anymore.
+* Implemented soft-max layer in the evaluation to predict final output.
+* Run experiment, 5000 generations with the new sobel operator and softmax layer.
+Testing on both positive and negative samples.
+Reduced compatability threshold further to 2.4 to get more speciation.

-# Thursday, April 11
+# Thursday, April 12
 * MNIST crashed, no space left on hard disk.
 * Restore checkpoint function was nog working as is should have worked.
 Debugged and found a solution to the problem.
 * Same github problem, I have to get rid of the checkpoints upload but gitignore is not working...
 Old (unfinished) commits are still in queue.
 * Strangly, the best indiviual jumps from fitness 0 to ~0.2 to 0.5 to 0.83, no gradual improvements.
 * Talk with Finn and Gongjin: next steps: try sobel with larger stride, so pooling is not neccessary.
 Test only for positive samples.w

-# Wednesday, April 10
+# Wednesday, April 11
 * Analyzed the 5000 gens run from last night.
 ![alt text](https://github.com/lucasdevries/object-NEAT/blob/master/images/indivduals-5000gens-11april.png?raw=true)
 * There were just two species, so for the next run I changed the compatibility_threshold to 2.6, species_elitism to 3 and elitism to 1 with a survival_threshold of 0.8.
 This should infer more diversity and more reproduction, while the best 3 individuals of the different species are conserved.
 * mnist is still running.
 * Reviewed the positive and negative examples and I got rid off all images for which it was difficult (even for a human) to classify it as positive or negative.

-# Tuesday, April 9
+# Tuesday, April 10
 * Extracted the network parameters for the n best individuals.
 * Implemented a python script to load the MNIST data set and modify NEAT to work with this data.
 * Ran new experiment with 6000 generations to use and to track the fitness back to generation zero.